StandardSucht/.github/profile/README.md

 ## Hi there 👋

 Minecraft network with the goal of creating a unique gaming experience for all players.
 Always up to date with the latest MC versions.
-(Currently on 1.20.6)
+(Currently on 1.21)

 for more information 🤝

 NETWORK DISCORD: <URL>https://discord.gg/VppezaRGUG

-DEVELOPMENT DISCORD: (demnächst verfügbar)
 ### Languages and Tools:

 <code><img height="30" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/IntelliJ_IDEA_Icon.svg/1200px-IntelliJ_IDEA_Icon.svg.png"></code>